-3. Choose a Pay Cycle
+Step 3.
+Choose a Pay Cycle

-If you’re required to comply with foreign country’s labor laws, be sure to check if there is guidance on how often you should pay each employee.
+If you’re required to comply with a foreign country’s labor laws, be sure to check if there is guidance on how often you should pay each employee.
 You don’t want to be found paying each employee monthly when their local labor laws require you to pay them at least biweekly.

-4. Track Work Hours
+Step 4.
+Track Work Hours

-5. Taxes on International Payroll
+Step 5.
+Familiarize Yourself With Taxes on International Payroll

-6. Offering Employee Benefits to Global Workers
+Step 6.
+Decide on Employee Benefits to Offer Global Workers

-Decide whether you want to offer employee benefits like life and health insurance.
+Determine whether you want to offer employee benefits like life and health insurance.
 If so, you’ll need to find a provider that can offer you decent rates.
-Professional employer organizations (PEOs) are great for companies that want to offer their international employees the best rates, since they pool employees from all businesses they represent to drive down costs.
+An employers of record (EoR) is great for companies that want to offer their international employees the best rates since it pools employees from all businesses they represent to drive down costs.

-7. Paying International Workers
+Step 7.
+Choose How to Pay International Workers

 You can also open a central bank account overseas, fund it each month, and pay employees directly from the account.
 This is a must in countries where you are required to remit funds for payroll taxes via local bank accounts.

-8. International Payroll Laws to Research
+Step 8.
+Do Research on International Payroll Laws

 Payroll laws vary depending on the countries in which your employees live.
 We can’t possibly cover all of the circumstances and potential situations that will determine the laws applicable to your business.
-Instead, here’s a list of common topics you should research for each country in which your employees reside (if you’re required to comply with their laws), in case it impacts your payroll:
+Instead, here’s a list of common topics you should research for each country in which your employees reside (if you’re required to comply with their laws) in case it impacts your payroll:

 - Minimum wage